 I didn’t want to write this article.
 I’ve sat on the topic for two weeks now, staring at the headline I typed on my laptop, wondering if I had any right to write about this topic at all.

 You see, up until two weeks ago it was easy to claim I was a leader.
 I showed up everyday, encouraged people, did my job, watched the bottom line, did normal bosslike things.

 Looking back, it was easy to practice leadership skills when there were no hardships.

-But as I sit here writing, the economy is in a severe and sudden downturn, my office is closed and my entire staff are working from home, I’ve had to do layoffs, I stress constantly about incoming leads and projects, I can’t talk to my team face-to-face other than on video calls, and I find myself struggling with my own inner anger, fear and I’ll admit—moment of tears.
+But as I sit here writing, COVID-19 has put the economy is in a severe and sudden downturn, my office is closed and my entire staff are working from home, I’ve had to think about layoffs, I stress constantly about incoming leads and projects, I can’t talk to my team face-to-face other than on video calls, and I find myself struggling with my own inner anger, fear and I’ll admit—moment of tears.

 I wake up asking myself how will I find the courage to lead the company through this.
 How will I navigate a team of people through something I myself have never navigated?
 Will the core values that my leadership is based upon stand up to the biggest enemy of all—fear?

 Here’s the thing about leadership: If I give up on those values now when they are most needed and hardest to stand by, then everything I’ve done or said up to this point is a sham.
 I’ll be as faux as vegan leather pants.

 I guess I’m writing this as much to motivate others as I am to remind myself of what I need to do.
 Leadership and the values that support it can’t come and go when it’s hard, they have to be a constant thing that you do, no matter what.